MAPC/cdb-sync-manager/README.md

 ![Manually Sync or Delete existing syncs](https://github.com/MAPC/cdb-sync-manager-client/blob/master/ka3b0vt1He.gif?raw=true)

+# MAPC Staff
+## Where does this live?
+Ask Susan, consult Slack, or ask Digital Services :) link cannnot be shared publicly.

 ## Steps and troubleshooting for adding new datasets
 To add a new dataset, click the "Add New Connection" button in the top right.
 You will see a form in which you can choose the database and table.
 In the schema field, you will have to manually type the correct schema (often it is simply "tabular").